Last Updated on January 16, 2022

 - Breakfast is ready to eat in less than ten minutes!

-Oatmeal pancakes with strawberries and whipped cream is one of my favorite breakfasts.
-I don’t always have the time to make them but when I do they’re so worth it!
+Oatmeal pancakes with strawberries and whipped cream is a favorite breakfast of many.
+They don’t take a long time to make, and they’re so worth it!

 Make a healthier waffle with frozen bananas, almond butter, and maple syrup